mjordan/islandora_themekey/README.md

 ## Usage

 Install and configure.
-To create a rule based on Islandora collection membership, go to Admin > Configuration > User Interface > Themekey and select 'islandora:ismemberofcollection' in the rule properties list, and then select either the '\*' (contains) or '!\*' (does not contain) operator.
+To create a rule based on Islandora collection membership, go to Admin > Configuration > User Interface > Themekey and select one of the properties starting with 'islandora' in the rule properties list, and then select an operator.

 Use the 'drupal:path' property to switch the theme when viewing a specific Islandora object, such as a collection.